kavia-common/academic-learning-management-system-255329-256060/lms_frontend/README.md

 See ../../assets/supabase.md for required SQL (tables, RLS, RPCs) and dashboard settings.

+## Temporary Notice: Authentication Disabled
+To unblock runtime errors, the authentication layer is temporarily disabled:
+- `AuthProvider` has been replaced by a `NoAuthProvider` that supplies safe defaults.
+- `useAuth` returns a non-throwing default when no provider is present.
+- `ProtectedRoute` and `RoleGuard` currently allow all routes.
+- Sign-in/Sign-up pages render forms and navigate but do not perform real auth.
+- Supabase utilities remain intact for future re-enable.

+TODO(auth): Restore real `AuthProvider`, guards, and wire SignIn/SignUp to Supabase.

 ## Environment Variables (required for real auth/data)
 Create `.env` in this folder (see `.env.example`) with:
 - REACT_APP_SUPABASE_URL=your-supabase-url